The-going/evlproject/content/core/user-api/proxy/_index.md

 int evl_new_proxy(int targetfd, size_t bufsz, const char *fmt, ...)
 {{< /proto >}}

-This call is a shorthand for creating a private proxy with no specific write granularity.
+This call is a shorthand for creating a private proxy with no particular transfer granularity.
 It is identical to calling:

 ```
 	evl_create_proxy(targetfd, bufsz, 0, EVL_CLONE_PRIVATE, fmt, ...);